kootenpv/neural_complete/README.md

 The [frontend repository](https://github.com/kootenpv/ng2_neural_complete) is a very thin layer communicating with the backend to receive autocomplete suggestions, written in [Angular 2](https://angular.io/).

-Hopefully the modular structure will be inspiring.
-It is setup so that it could soon also be used for training QA.
+Hopefully the modular structure will be useful.

 ## Do It Yourself

 ### Scraping data

 Unfortunately the Github API does not allow to search by filename, so I wrote a scraping script to gather python data specifically trained on keras source code.
 You can change the search query to gather your own data.
-Do not overdo it as to "annoy" github; in my case I only ran it for a few minutes, roughly 200 scripts.
-You would need a lot more for a better result.
+Do not overdo it as to "annoy" github; in my case I only ran it for a few minutes, roughly collecting 200 scripts.
+You would need a lot more for a reasonable result!

 ### Training the model